- the US Department of Education for public institutions

-The National Association of Legal Assistants does not offer accreditation, but does offer a certification for legal assistants or paralegals, which is a voluntary process.
+The National Association of Legal Assistants does not offer accreditation.
+It does offer a certification for legal assistants or paralegals, which is a voluntary process.

 Accredited Pharmacy Schools

 The Accreditation Council for Pharmacy Education (ACPE) is the national accreditation board for all graduate level pharmacy programs.
 ACPE also is responsible for many continuing education opportunities for pharmacists and assistants.
-ACPE works closely with the American Association of Colleges of Pharmacy (AACP), the American Pharmacists Association (APhA), and the National Association of Boards of Pharmacy (NABP).
-The NABP is a professional organization that works with the state boards of pharmacy to ensure quality standards and protect public health.
-The NABP accomplishes their task primarily through competence assessment programs, licensure transfers and various accreditation programs that are available to individual pharmacists.
+ACPE works closely with:

 Nursing School Accreditation

 Nursing schools in the US are accredited through either the Accreditation Commission for Education in Nursing (ACEN); or the Commission on Collegiate Nursing Education (CCNE), as described above.
 ACEN accredits nursing programs that offer postsecondary degrees or higher, and offer a certificate, diploma or advanced degree.

 Accredited Business Schools